Syed Rahmatur Rob Irtiza Ahsan

-Syed Rahmatur Rob Irtiza Ahsan was a Bangladeshi politician and the former Member of Parliament of Barguna-2.
+Syed Rahmatur Rub Irtiza Ahsan was a Bangladeshi politician and a former member of parliament for Barguna-2.

 Early life and family

-Syed Rahmatur Rob Irtiza Ahsan was born on 21 June 1935, to a Bengali Muslim zamindar family known as the Syeds of Bamna based in Barguna, then located under the Backergunge District of the Bengal Presidency.
+Syed Rahmatur Rub Irtiza Ahsan was born on 7 May 1937, to a Bengali Muslim zamindar family known as the Syeds of Bamna based in Barguna, then located under the Backergunge District of the Bengal Presidency.
 His father, Syed Najmul Ahsan, was the son of Syed Abi Muhammad (d.
 1951) and they traced their ancestry to Syed Mir Qadir Bakhsh, who belonged to the Syed family of Malidia in Faridpur.
 Irtiza Ahsan's great grandfather, Syed Mir Sarwar Jan (d.
 1914), who was Bakhsh's son, migrated to Bamna in greater Barisal after marrying Azizunnesa, the daughter of Taluqdar Husayn ad-Din Chowdhury, and eventually inheriting the taluqdari of Ramna-Bamna.
 Ahsan's uncle Syed Ziaul Ahsan, was a speaker for the East Bengal Legislative Assembly during the United Front regime and married to Syeda Shaukat Ara Begum, the daughter of Syed Abdul Jabbar, a zamindar of Comilla.
 His other uncle Syed Moinul Ahsan, was the vice-principal of Dhaka College and the father of former secretariat Shamim Ahsan.
 Ahsan's youngest uncle, Syed Qamarul Ahsan, was a former parliamentarian.
 Syeda Sajeda Chowdhury, the incumbent deputy leader of the Jatiya Sangsad, is the daughter of Najmul Ahsan's cousin Syed Shah Hamidullah.